The Lumbee Indians of North Carolina.

 ---------------------------------------------------------------------------------------------------

-Today’s Lumbee Indians are descendants of the Hatteras Indians that lived in North Carolina back in 1587.
+Today’s Lumbee Indians are descendants of the Hatteras Indians who lived in North Carolina in 1587.
 The tribe was about 300 members strong.
-In 1607, after white settlers had started to migrate from Europe to live in America, the Hatteras Indians began to move west, from the east coast of North Carolina to settle on the Lumbee River about 1630.
+In 1607, after white settlers had started to migrate from Europe to live in America, the Hatteras Indians began to move west from the east coast of North Carolina to settle on the Lumbee River about 1630.

-Years later Henry Berry Lowrey witnessed the murder of his father and brother and vowed vengeance on the men who killed them.
-He declared 30 men must die.
+Years later, Henry Berry Lowrey witnessed the murder of his father and brother and vowed vengeance on the men who killed them.
+He declared that 30 men must die.
 This launched a rebellion that lasted over ten years and resulted in at least 29 casualties.
 Lowrey, who was only 17 years old, was backed by a group of dedicated followers.
-At one point, a $40,000 reward was on the table for his capture and delivery to the white people.
+At one point, a $40,000 reward was offered for his capture and delivery.

-In the text there is a long list of all of those that were killed by the “Bandits” that were made up of Lowrey and his followers, along with the stories describing how and why it happened.
-There is also a list of what happened to those that were members of the “Bandits.”
-As for Lowrey, he was first arrested at his wedding.
+The text includes a list of all of those who were killed by the “Bandits” (Lowrey and his followers).
+There is also a list of what happened to those who were members of the “Bandits.”
+Lowrey was first arrested at his wedding.
 He then broke out of jail and was caught two years later.
 That time, he had a pistol smuggled to him in a cake and broke out again.

-Aside from Lowrey, and the tragedies he faced and caused, other Robeson County Indians struggled as well.
+Aside from Lowrey and the tragedies he faced and caused, other Robeson County Indians struggled as well.
 The majority of the Indian population was forced into labor alongside slaves.
-On top of that, a constitutional amendment in 1835 cost Indians the right to vote, and the right to own a firearm.
+In addition, a constitutional amendment in 1835 cost Indians the right to vote and the right to own a firearm.
 Indians would not be allowed to vote again until 1868.

-Despite this, the amount of Indians in the area continued to grow.
+Despite this, the Indian population in the area continued to grow.
 In the Census of 1860, the Indian population in Robeson County was 1,459.
 Fifty years later, the Indian population listed in the Census of 1910 was figured at 5,895.

-In more recent history, in the early 1900’s, there was segregated schools for Indians, whites, and Negroes.
-In 1940, Robeson County said that white teachers were not allowed to work at Indian schools.
+In the early 1900’s, there were segregated schools for Indians, whites, and Negroes.
+In 1940, Robeson County said that white teachers were not allowed to work in Indian schools.
 Also, in 1958, the Ku Klux Klan set its sights on the Lumbee.
-However, the Lumbee attacked back and killed many Klan members.
-At the point this book was written, only 28 percent of Indians finished high school and only eight percent attend college.
+However, the Lumbee fought back and killed many Klan members.
+When this book was written, only 28 percent of Indians finished high school and only eight percent attended college.
 Congress declared this group of Indians the Lumbee Indians of North Carolina in June of 1956.
-The federal government will not grant recognition to the tribe.
+The federal government has not granted full federal recognition to the tribe.

-This article also had many pictures, including: the author of the book, C.E.
-Lowrey with Lenzy Revels; Argatha Fay Lowrey; a group shot at the Union Chapel homecoming around 1900; a group picture at a picnic around the year 1913; pictures of Nealy Ann Lowrey and Henry Berry Lowrey; Allen Lowrey’s home; Olivia Dial; typical Lumbee Indian girls; groups of boys in tobacco crops working; Cecil Lowrey and Waltz Locklear; the Town Creek Indian Mound; an Indian father and his three sons; two other teenage Lumbee Indian girls; and Indian corn.
+The numerous photographs include: the author of the book, C.E.
+Lowrey, with Lenzy Revels; Argatha Fay Lowrey; a group shot at the Union Chapel homecoming around 1900; a group picture at a picnic around the year 1913; pictures of Nealy Ann Lowrey and Henry Berry Lowrey; Allen Lowrey’s home; Olivia Dial; typical Lumbee Indian girls; groups of boys working in tobacco crops; Cecil Lowrey and Waltz Locklear; the Town Creek Indian Mound; an Indian father and his three sons; two other teenage Lumbee Indian girls; and Indian corn.

 First Appeared in 1994 Book?: